 George Eliot Image Gallery

-George Eliot Portrait Gallery includes all the known portraits depicting George Eliot that she sat for during her lifetime or reproductions created from these in-person renderings—from the casual pencil sketches of amateur admirers to the art created by professionals after multiple sittings.
+George Eliot Portrait Gallery includes all the known portraits depicting George Eliot that she sat for during her lifetime and reproductions created from these in-person renderings—from the casual pencil sketches of amateur admirers to the art created by professionals after multiple sittings.
 The accompanying metadata provides contextualizing information about the artists, medium, and composition dates.
 An introductory essay highlights some of the challenges and mysteries regarding the provenance of several featured portraits.

 George Eliot Illustration Gallery includes an ever-expanding collection of illustrations of George Eliot’s works.
-Currently, there are more than 200 images curated over many years from antique editions, some quite rare.
+Currently, there are more than 300 images, most of them curated over many years from antique editions, some quite rare.
 Many of these illustrations will be unknown even to those familiar with the illustrated George Eliot's Works published by New York's Thomas Y. Crowell in 1894.

 Also collected in their entirety for the first time in 2019 are Sir Frederic Leighton’s commissioned illustrations for Romola.